Compassionate Care Sanctuary & Rescue, NW Ohio

 FAQ: Are you taking in cats or kittens?

 We are currently on an intake hold and are not taking in any new cats or kittens.
+Our resources are stretched beyond capacity.
 If you've found an orphan kitten, we are available to offer tips and suggestions and answer questions to help you care for the kitty.
 We just physically can't take it in.
 The best way to contact us is via Facebook or email

 We also have resources available on our education website that offer information on bottle feeding, how to tell the age of a kitten, and more.